elhadjsdiallo/flower-app/README.md

-# flower-app
+# Flower-app
-Help user find someone to look at the flower when abroad
+Simulate simple app that help users share informations about flowers and help each take care of the flowers.
-#  Build with vue 2 and spring boot
+* ####  Build with vue 2 and spring boot

-# For Testing
+* #### For Testing
+* #### Requirement
+- postgresql database.
+- vue2  cli
+- java 17 or plus
+- Google maps key to see the map.